M.I.A (Cher Lloyd song)

 "M.I.A" is a song by English singer Cher Lloyd.
-Released on 11 October 2019, under Universal Music Group, the song marked her first solo release following her comeback "None Of My Business" in October 2018.
-An accompanying video directed by Raja Virdi was premiered on YouTube on the day of the song's release.
+Released on 11 October 2019, through Polydor Records under Universal Music Group, the song was co-written by Lloyd, Gia Koka, Jeremia Jones, Morien van der Tang, and Stevie Appleton.
+Its accompanying video directed by Raja Virdi was premiered on the day of the song's release.

-Background and promotion
+Background and composition

-Lloyd began teasing the song on 3 October 2019 by posting cryptic images of the acronym on her social media spelling out the title.
-In an interview with Euphoria, Lloyd stated that "the whole concept behind that song was being at a party that you really really don't want to be at, but you want to be with that person and you'd rather be anywhere else if it means that you get to be with that person".
+Lloyd began teasing "M.I.A" on 3 October 2019, by posting several images of the acronym on her social media spelling out the title.
+She described it as "a mood" that was intended to capture a particular feeling, and further explained that she wanted its accompanying visuals to feel "playful, expressive and fun" and to reflect her personality.
+In an interview with Euphoria magazine, Lloyd stated: "The whole concept behind that song was being at a party that you really really don't want to be at, but you want to be with that person and you'd rather be anywhere else if it means that you get to be with that person."
+An R&B track, "M.I.A" blends elements of pop.
+Lyrically, the song recounts a disappointing party experience, with Lloyd inviting a romantic interest to leave and escape elsewhere together.

+Promotion

 Lloyd embarked on a week-long radio tour in the UK from 10–17 November 2019, where she did acoustic sessions and interviews in promotion of the song.
-In terms of live performances, she performed the song live once at the German TV show ZDF-Fernsehgarten on 13 October 2019.
+She performed the song live once at the German TV show ZDF-Fernsehgarten on 13 October 2019.

-The song failed to achieve much chart success at all due to poor promotion, however it did spend 4 weeks on Ultratop Wallonia under top 50 chart.

-Critical reception

-Lilly Pace of Billboard stated "The infectious new song recounts the singer's time at a bad party, where she asks someone she has her eye on to run away with her."
-Writing for Idolator Mike Neid stated: "'M.I.A', [Lloyd's] latest is a bright anthem that finds her convincing a potential partner to leave a party.
-And she makes a damn good case.
-'Let's make a quick getaway.
-This party's shit anyway.
-Or we could go M.I.A.'"

-Music video

-The official video to the single premiered on YouTube the day of the song's release.
-It was shot at the Barbican Estate.
-The music video depicts Lloyd performing choreography with backup dancers on different settings of the Barbican.
+Shot at the Barbican Estate, the music video for "M.I.A" premiered on YouTube on the day of its release.
+It depicts Lloyd and her dancers performing in a tropical outdoor setting and a neon-lit laundromat, while wearing pieces from her recently launched clothing line.
 The video was produced by Phase Films and directed by Raja Virdi.

-In an interview with Billboard, Cher stated "This song is a mood, it's about capturing a feeling.
-I wanted the video to mirror exactly that.
-I wanted the vibe to feel playful, expressive, and fun.
-Every look gives a great insight into who I am and my personality."
+Reception

+Writing for Vibe, Hannah Ewens felt that "M.I.A." showcased a "more mature" side of Lloyd, suggesting that the song reinforced her place within contemporary British pop.
+Commercially, "M.I.A" spent for weeks on Ultratip Wallonia under top 50 chart.